ietf-rats-wg/eat/draft-ietf-rats-eat.md

 --- abstract

-An Entity Attestation Token (EAT) provides a signed (attested) set of claims that describe state and characteristics of an entity, typically a device like a phone or an IoT device.
+An Entity Attestation Token (EAT) provides an attested set of claims that describe state and characteristics of an entity, a device like a phone, IoT device, network equipment or such.
 These claims are used by a Relying Party to determine how much it wishes to trust the entity.

-An EAT is either a CWT or JWT with some attestation-oriented claims.
+An EAT is either a CBOR Web Token (CWT) or JSON Web Token (JWT) with attestation-oriented claims.
 To a large degree, all this document does is extend CWT and JWT.